Check the $60 tier, resale fee, and full trip budget together.

 - local rules for resale or exchange

-That is why a budgeting page should focus on price components, not only on a single headline number.
+That is why your budget should focus on price components, not only on a single headline number.

 Official ticket categories